Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 _**Prerequisite:** Melee weapon that deals :dmg-blunt: Bludgeoning damage or Ranged weapon with :weapon-prop-heavy: ^^Heavy^^ property_

-If you hit a creature with this weapon, you can choose to deal only half damage and the target's :rsc-speed: Speed becomes 0 until the start of your next turn.
+If you hit a creature with this weapon, you can choose to deal only half damage and make the target's :rsc-speed: Speed becomes 0 until the start of your next turn.

 ---